How To Come Back From A Depressive Spell

 Given that more than 300 million people worldwide have had depression, we're all bound to have vastly different experiences living with it.
 But for many of us, depression isn't constant — there are good days and bad days.
 And on the really bad days, some people might go through a depressive episode, where they feel especially hopeless and like they can't get out of bed for days at a time.

 According to the National Institute of Mental Health, a depressive episode can be defined as a period of two weeks or longer where a person is in a depressed mood or feels other symptoms that might reflect a change in their functioning, like trouble sleeping or eating, and thoughts of suicide.
-And, the NIMH estimates, about 16.2 million adults in the United States have had at least one major depressive episode.
+Mind estimates that 1 in 4 people in the UK will experience a mental health problem each year.

 Advertisement